AlexanderPaulStevens/Explainability-in-Process-Outcome-Prediction/README.md

 ### Preprocessing files

-The preprocessing and hyperoptimalisation are derivative work based on the code provided by https://github.com/irhete/predictive-monitoring-benchmark.
+The preprocessing and hyperoptimalisation are derivative work based on the code provided by [Outcome-Oriented Predictive Process Monitoring: Review and Benchmark](https://github.com/irhete/predictive-monitoring-benchmark.)
 We would like to thank the authors for the high quality code that allowed to fastly reproduce the provided work.
 - dataset_confs
 - DatasetManager